IMMM-SFA/metarepo/docs/source/index.rst

    (name, ORCID ID), version, DOI, and URL.
 2. Click on the ``Cite this repository`` button on the right side of the main page of your metarepo.
 Copy whichever format you prefer.
-3. Add the citation to your paper.
+3. Add the citation to the data availability section of your paper.
+For example, “All code and data to reproduce the results and figures can be found <citation>.”

 Additional (not required) steps
 -------------------------------